Electrical Study of Highly scaled IGZO transistors for memory applications

 What you will do

 Amorphous metal oxide semiconductor like Indium-Gallium-Zinc-Oxide (InGaZnO) is the most commonly used oxide material in liquid crystal displays (LCDs) and organic light-emitting diode (OLED) displays manufacturing due to their field-effect mobility >10 cm2/V·s, good uniformity over large glass substrates sizes, low temperature process and relatively good bias-thermal stress stability.
 Besides driving innovative thin-film transistors for display applications, InGaZnO is also seen as a premium material to help the semiconductor industry to further improve system scaling like placing the transistors in the Back-End-Of-Line of a chip rather than in the periphery.
-Last but not least, because of their extremely low leakage current and relatively good carrier mobility, oxide semiconductor (IGZO) can make nonvolatile memories more power efficient while maintaining the data writing and reading at very high speed.
-Integration of such material in DRAM cell architecture opens up the possibility of 3D DRAM integration, which helps to continue the DRAM scaling road map.
+Very importantly, because of their extremely low leakage current and relatively good carrier mobility, IGZO-based transistors can make nonvolatile memories more power-efficient while maintaining the data writing and reading at very high speed.
+Integration of such material in DRAM cell architecture opens the possibility of 3D DRAM integration, which helps to continue the DRAM scaling road map.

-In this job, you will actively contribute to the development of this material within Memory Device team.
-Through in-depth hardware characterization, you will guide our integration experts to realize an ultra-scaled (Lg< 20nm) demonstrator with metal oxide material as a channel material.
-You will also fix issues and improve electrical performance of the IGZO-based MOS transistors.
-The ideal candidate has experience in Semiconductor device electrical testing, innovative thin-film transistors, and device physics understanding of amorphous semiconductors.
+In this job, you will actively contribute to the development of IGZO-based Thin-Film Transistors within the Memory Device team.
+Through in-depth electrical characterization, you will aim at understanding the physical effects driving the electrical parameters of IGZO-TFTs, i.e. threshold voltage, ON current, Subthreshold Swing, etc. Thanks to your study, you will propose alternative integration schemes and materials to improve the performance of IGZO-based TFTs in view of the memory device implementation.
+The ideal candidate has a strong experience in Semiconductor device electrical testing, innovative thin-film transistors, and device physics understanding of amorphous semiconductors.

-Experience in device design using Cadence or Klayout will be a plus.
+Experience in TCAD simulations will be a plus.

 What we do for you